openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   backup purposes, or so that you can edit the course or library directly in OLX format.
 See also :ref:`Import<I>`.

-  For more information, see :ref:`partnercoursestaff:Export a Course` or :ref:`partnercoursestaff:Export a Library`.
+  For more information, see :ref:`Export a Course` or :ref:`Export a Library`.

 .. _F: